 The power of your online business is directly related to the power of the infrastructure you put together for it.
-Because the internet is still in its infancy, there’s a lot to think about when assembling that infrastructure.
-Here are the pieces — the apps — that allow me to create and grow my businesses.
+Here are 30 of the best apps for small business and online business success.

 WordPress is a free, open source content management system for building websites.
 All you have to pay for is the hosting.
 There’s a big debate on whether to build your site on WordPress or Squarespace.
 I offer my thoughts on that here.

 Think about this, though: Between 20 and 25% of all self-hosted websites run on the WordPress framework.
 I’m not the only person who relies on this very powerful platform.

 Divi is a paid theme and website builder framework that runs on top of WordPress.
 I use Divi for one simple reason: speed of development.

 To give you an idea, Divi allowed me to build and launch the entire Six Figure Grind website in a day.
 Granted, I’ve been building websites since I was 12, but Divi is still a big reason why I can get projects like this developed and published very quickly.